-If a packet matches this rule then it will be considered the "winning" rule and ruleset evaluation will stop.
+If a packet matches this rule then it will be considered the "winning" rule and ruleset evaluation will stop. interface af antispoof for fxp0 inet

-interface The network interface to activate spoofing protection on.
+The network interface to activate spoofing protection on.
 This can also be a list of interfaces.